StratusLab/stratuslab.github.com/_posts/2013-05-15-review-cloud-installation-tutorial.md

 on the "Node" machine.** Many vendors ship machines with these extensions disabled.

-Having machines with more CPUs and RAM will allow more virtual machines to be run.
-Having more disk space for the front end will allow more storage to be provided to users through the storage service.
+In general cloud infrastructures prefer "fat" machines, that is machines that have a maximum number of CPUs, RAM, and disk space as possible.
+This is because the maximum size of a single virtual machine is limited by the size of the largest physical machine.

 ### Operating System

 Install a minimal version of [CentOS 6][centos] on the two physical machines that will be used for the cloud infrastructure.

+### Disk Configuration

+StratusLab allows for a variety of storage options behind the persistent disk service.
+The tutorial uses the defaults using LVM and iSCSI.

 **The machines must be configured to use LVM for the disk storage.**

-The Front End should be configured with two LVM groups: one for the base operating system (~20 GB) and one for the StratusLab storage service (remaining space).
+The Front End must be configured with two LVM groups: one for the base operating system (~20 GB) and one for the StratusLab storage service (remaining space).

 The "Node" machine can be configured with a single LVM group.

-Below, we assume that the volume group names are vg.01 for the operating system and vg.02 for the StratusLab storage service.
+Below, we assume that the volume group names are "vg.01" for the operating system and "vg.02" for the StratusLab storage service.
 You can use other names, but then change the commands below as necessary.

 ### Package Repositories

 The StratusLab installation takes packages from three yum
+repositories:

-repositories: the standard CentOS repository, the [EPEL 6][epel] repository, and the [StratusLab repository][stratuslab-yum].
+1. The standard CentOS repository,
+2. The [EPEL 6][epel] repository, and
+3. The [StratusLab repository][stratuslab-yum].

 The configuration for the CentOS repository is done when the system is installed.
 The others require additional configuration.

-To configure the Front End and Node for the EPEL repository, do the
+To configure **both** the Front End and Node for the EPEL repository, do the following:
-following:

     $ wget -nd http://mirrors.ircam.fr/pub/fedora/epel/6/i386/epel-release-6-8.noarch.rpm
     $ yum install -y epel-release-6-8.noarch.rpm